the power of grout, subway tile edition

 if you think grout is just an add-on product for your tile then think again. while we like to point out that your tile installation is only as good as your tile installer, the color of grout you choose to pair with your tile selection can make (or break) a project.

-we often get asked to recommend a grout color for a specific tile, however since grout can look completely different from room to room depending on factors like natural light and placement in a space, we suggest this foolproof approach: pick the grout colors that you most like then ask your contractor to mock up some sample boards with your tile to see what works best in your space.
+we often get asked to recommend a grout color for a specific tile, however grout can look completely different from room to room depending on factors like natural light and placement in a space. any surface will change in shade, and even color, depending on the time of day.
+Therefore, clé recommends that you select several grout colors that best match your tiles. we suggest this approach: pick the grout colors that you most like then ask your contractor to mock up some sample boards with your tile to see what works best in your space.
+The contractor is always responsible for providing the grout for your project — and they will have grout manufacturers that they favor.

-for a seamless, clean and uniform look, pair with a white or light colored tile. the grout will seemingly disappear, allowing the tile to take center stage.
+for a seamless, clean and uniform look, pair with a white or light subway tile. the grout will seemingly disappear, allowing the tile to take center stage.

 bamboo – a medium earthy brown, this color looks great with foundry flats brick tiles.